I love the process of ensnaring life’s little moments.

 I aim to capture the beautiful, the intriguing, the gritty, the fun, the moving, the abstract… The moment!

-What are the characteristics of my photograph?
+What are the characteristics of my photography?